vegaprotocol/documentation/docs/tutorials/oracles.md

   }
 }
 ```
-### Configuring the instrument
+### Using Open Oracle data to settle a market
 When configuring a market's instrument, you will need to select the data from one of the two sources.
 This is done by:
 1. Defining an oracle spec binding for settlement price
 2. Configuring an oracle spec for settlement price values
 3. Defining an oracle spec binding for trading termination
-4. configuring an oracle spec for trading termination values
+4. Configuring an oracle spec for trading termination values

 The **binding** tells the market which field contains the value.
 The **spec** defines which public keys to watch for data from, and which values to pass through to the binding.
 For now this will focus on using the oracles for settlement price - both examples below use a Vega time oracle to terminate the market.

-### Open Oracle spec for settlement
 For the binding, use the `name` field of the data.
 In the case of our example above, this would be `"prices.BTC.value"`.

 ```javascript
 "oracleSpecBinding": {